designbyfront/Import-Data-into-ExpressionEngine/README.md

 ## Troubleshooting ##
 -- [Back to top](#contents)

-* __Categories are not being imported successfully__
+* __Categories are not being imported successfully__<br />
 Are you using the "_SC Category Select_" fieldtype?
 This fieldtype will cause the standard category submission to return empty, and so they will not be imported.
-Disable this fieldtype, import the data and then enable after.
+Disable this fieldtype, import the data and then enable after.<br />
 [Thanks to [Paul Bellamy](https://github.com/bellamystudio) for this tip]

 * __Are you having trouble?__